Applications for Senior Counsel

 - The President of the Law Society and

-- Dr Don Thornhill, a lay member of the Authority (and its chair) nominated by the Minister for Justice and Equality.
+- Dr Don Thornhill, a lay member of the Authority (and its chair) nominated by the Minister for Justice.

 For more detail on the process, please read the Guidance for Applicants for a Patent of Precedence document.